Richard Pryor: Live on the Sunset Strip (film): Reception

-Richard Pryor: Live on the Sunset Strip has received positive reviews.
-Rotten Tomatoes gives the film a score of 100% based on reviews from 13 critics, with an average rating of 8.8/10.
+Richard Pryor: Live on the Sunset Strip has received mixed reviews.
+Rotten Tomatoes gives the film a score of 40% based on reviews from five critics.

-Writing in Commentary, conservative reviewer Richard Grenier saw Pryor's performance as embodying, and as forcing white audiences to accept and respect, an urban type that was more authentic than that exemplified by other Black comedians:
+Writing in Commentary, conservative reviewer Richard Grenier saw Pryor's performance as embodying, and as forcing White audiences to accept and respect, an urban type that was more authentic than that exemplified by other Black comedians: